What is chromium?

 Chromium is a metallic element that humans require in very small amounts.
 It is an essential part of metabolic processes that regulate blood sugar, and helps insulin transport glucose into cells, where it can be used for energy.
 It also appears to be involved in the metabolism of carbohydrate, fat, and protein.
 Two forms are commonly available as supplements: glucose-tolerance factor (GTF) chromium and chromium picolinate.

 Why is it necessary?

 It enhances the actions of insulin and is necessary for maintaining normal metabolism and storage of fats, proteins and carbohydrates.
 Inadequate intake of chromium has been linked to the development of glucose intolerance, a condition seen in type 2 diabetes.
 It can also help raise HDL (“good”) cholesterol levels, and may play a role in preventing heart disease.

 What are the signs of a chromium deficiency?

 An estimated 25-50% of the U.S. population is mildly deficient in chromium, a greater incidence of deficiency than is found in almost any other developed country.
 The industrialization of the American food supply chain, reflected in very low soil levels of chromium and the loss of chromium from refined foods, especially sugar and flours, probably contributes to this.
 Dietary chromium has a low absorption rate, which becomes even lower with age, so the elderly are especially at risk.
 Life threatening clinical deficiency may be rare, but deficiency is common.

-How much, and what kind of chromium, does an adult need?
+How much, and what kind does an adult need?

 The National Institutes of Health (NIH) recommends: